Welding Technology – Advanced

 The Welding Technology – Advanced focuses on pipe welding and the training includes welding with TIG (GTAW) and Stick (SMAW) on carbon steel pipe and stainless-steel pipe.
 This training prepares the student to meet the demands and develop the skills necessary to have a career as a pipe welder in the construction industry.

 This program will prepare graduates for certification tests in specific welding codes, such as ASME B31.1 – Boiler and Pressure Vessel welding code.
 The advanced welding technology program also positions a student to earn nationally recognized credentials from completion of the National Center for Construction Education and Research (NCCER) curriculum used in the program.
 The student will also have the opportunity to earn industry recognized welding certifications from the American Welding Society

 The Advanced Welding Technology program is a limited admission program admitting students in the fall and spring terms for day or night time classes.
-Students wishing to enter this program will need to pass a drug screen test to be eligible for admission.

 - The Day program is 2 semesters

 The U.S. Bureau of Labor Statistics reports that the need for welders is expected to grow by 26 percent by 2020.
 The welding industry will face a shortage of about 400,000 welders by 2024, according to the American Welding Society.
 The average age of a welder is 55 and the coming wave of retirements will leave the US with a great deficit in skilled welders in the work force.

 This makes welding one of the fastest growing professions in America.